MohGanji/clash-royale-api/README.md

 # clash-royale-api

-clash royale has given out a public API and I want to play with it to see what I can create with it.
+clash royale has given out a public API,
+So I'm trying to collect some data about top players and my clan members to do some analysis on them and use them for clan management!

 ## TODO